 is without a doubt one of Europe’s most beautiful cities.
 There are a wealth of breathtaking sights in the city and you’ll find yourself worrying how to fit in time to see them all.
 The city has a fascinating history and is great to walk around.
 It is extremely safe and clean and you can wander around at any time of day without feeling intimidated or threatened.
 Café culture

 is huge in Vienna and you’ll find you come away from your trip a few pounds heavier if you choose to indulge in the many cakes and desserts on offer in the city.
 As you’d expect, Vienna has a large selection of hotels and hostels available for visitors.
-There are alternative accommodation options available too such as apartments or guest houses.
-Why not experience Vienna from a different perspective and find a short-stay house or apartment?
+There are alternative accommodation options available too such as holiday apartments, rentals and guest houses.
+Why not experience Vienna from a different perspective and find a short-stay house or holiday apartment with Wimdu?

 There are 60,000 registered dogs in Vienna.

 Young people are able to vote when they are 16 in Vienna.